 Keep your eyes on your work.
 It’s difficult to perform most strength exercises properly while watching the tube.

 Plug your ears.
-Listening to an iPod or other music device will help you “tune out” distractions and draw your focus inward.
+Listening to music will help you “tune out” distractions and draw your focus inward.
 It will also discourage people from slowing you down for a chat.

 Don’t waste time on cosmetic or ineffective lifts such as biceps curls and machine leg extensions.
 Instead, focus on whole-body exercises that provide more real-world benefits, such as lunges and pushups.

 Strength workouts aren’t the only routines that can be completed quickly.
-For a super-fast cardio workout, check out “The Tabata Tune-Up” and “HIIT It!” in the March and December 2008 archives, respectively.
+For a super-fast cardio workout, check out “The Tabata Tune-Up” and “HIIT It!” respectively.

 Eating on the Go